A.K.A.: ring-tailed eagle

 Best chance to see: Early November.

-- Golden Eagles belong to the family Accipitridae, a group of 224 species of hawks, eagles, vultures, harriers, and kites.
+- Belongs to the family Accipitridae, a group of 224 species of hawks, eagles, vultures, harriers, and kites.

-- Golden Eagles are the largest eagles in North America, and are considered by many to be the most formidable of all of the North American raptors.
+- Are the largest eagles in North America, and considered by many the most formidable of all of the North American raptors.

-- Golden Eagles are found in North America, Europe, and Asia.
+- Are found in North America, Europe, and Asia.

 - Although they prefer to eat live prey, Golden Eagles will eat carrion.

-- Golden Eagles occasionally take prey as large as deer and antelope.
+- Occasionally take prey as large as deer and antelope.

-- Golden Eagles dominate other raptors in disputes over food.
+- Dominate other raptors in disputes over food.

-- Golden Eagles can soar in winds of up to 100mph.
+- Can soar in winds of up to 100 mph.

 - The territories of Golden Eagles sometimes exceed 25 square miles.

-- Golden Eagles sometimes build several nests before choosing one to use.
+- Sometimes build several nests before choosing one to use.